Frequently Asked Questions

 If you miss any session and/or have not followed the cancellation policy, you forfeit your session fee.

-We accept ICBC clients and charge the rates reflected for our normal sessions.
+We accept ICBC clients and charge the rates reflected in the standard ICBC guidelines.
 Please note there have been recent updates to ICBC's policy for those receiving treatment.
 “ICBC customers (patients) who choose to visit a health care practitioner that charges a higher rate than what ICBC funds under accident benefits (indicated above), will not be able to recover the user fees from ICBC for claims with a date of loss on or after April 1, 2019.
 This will mean that the patient is responsible for paying the user fee portion, which they may submit to their private health insurer for consideration of coverage.
-Treatments are based on sessions provided and fees reflect fair market rate for a standard industry visit.
+Treatments are based on sessions provided and fees reflect a fair market rate for a standard industry visit.
 Treatment frequency will be based on clinical recommendations and should reflect best practice.
 However, multiple sessions provided by the same discipline, on the same day, will not be funded.”

 How can I benefit from Teletherapy?